Kokatahi: Police shootings

 On 4 October 1941, Stanley Graham went on a shooting rampage after a neighbour of Graham's, Anker Madsen, complained to Constable Edward Best, stationed in nearby Kaniere, that Graham was accusing him of poisoning his cattle.
 Best decided not to respond in order to give Graham time to calm himself.

 Best later returned with additional policeman and tried to disarm Graham.
 In the process Graham then shot and killed four policeman.

-Graham was later shot dead on 17 October 1941 after a massive police manhunt lead by Commissioner of Police Denis Cummings.
+Graham was later shot dead on 17 October 1941 after a massive police manhunt led by Commissioner of Police Denis Cummings.